dflow11/front-end-project/README.md

 # front-end-project
-This repository will hold an upcoming project using the js library react, html, and css.
+This repository is for a Movie App that tracks data from popular movies or in theaters, and adds them to a list of favorites.